-As used herein, the term "Non-United States Holder" means any person that is not a United States Holder (as defined above).
+As used herein, the term "Non-United States Holder" means any Holder that is not a United States Person (as defined above).
 As discussed above, the Capital Securities will be treated as evidence of an indirect beneficial ownership interest in the Junior Subordinated Debentures.
 See "--Classification of the Trust."
-Thus, [assuming the Junior Subordinated Debentures are classified as indebtedness of the Company for United States federal income tax purposes,] under present United States federal income tax law, and subject to the discussion below concerning backup withholding:
+Thus, assuming the Junior Subordinated Debentures are classified as indebtedness of the Company for United States federal income tax purposes, under present United States federal income tax law, and subject to the discussion below concerning backup withholding:

-- (a) no withholding of United States federal income tax will be required with respect to the payment by the Company or any paying agent of principal or interest (which for purposes of this discussion includes any OID) on the Junior Subordinated Debentures to a Non-United States Holder, provided (i) that the beneficial owner of the Capital Securities ("Beneficial Owner") does not actually or constructively own 10% or more of the total combined voting power of all classes of stock of the Company entitled to vote within the meaning of section 871(h)(3) of the Code and the regulations thereunder, (ii) the Beneficial Owner is not a controlled foreign corporation that is related to the Company through stock ownership, (iii) the Beneficial Owner is not a bank whose receipt of interest on the Junior Subordinated Debentures is described in section 881(c)(3)(A) of the Code and (iv) the Beneficial Owner satisfies the statement requirement (described generally below) set forth in section 871(h) and section 881(c) of the Code and the regulations thereunder; and - (b) no withholding of United States federal income tax will be required with respect to any gain realized by a Non-United States Holder upon the sale or other disposition of the Capital Securities.
+(a) no withholding of United States federal income tax will be required with respect to the payment by the Company or any paying agent of principal or interest (which for purposes of this discussion includes any OID) with respect to the Capital Securities (or on the Junior Subordinated Debentures) to a Non-United States Holder, provided (i) that the beneficial owner of the Capital Securities ("Beneficial Owner") does not actually or constructively own 10% or more of the total combined voting power of all classes of stock of the Company entitled to vote within the meaning of section 871(h)(3) of the Code and the regulations thereunder, (ii) the Beneficial Owner is not a controlled foreign corporation that is related to the Company through stock ownership, (iii) the Beneficial Owner is not a bank whose receipt of interest with respect to the Capital Securities (or on the Junior Subordinated Debentures) is described in section 881(c)(3)(A) of the Code and (iv) the Beneficial Owner satisfies the statement requirement (described generally below) set forth in section 871(h) and section 881(c) of the Code

+(b) no withholding of United States federal income tax will be required with respect to any gain realized by a Non-United States Holder upon the sale or other disposition of the Capital Securities (or the Junior Subordinated Debentures).

-To satisfy the requirement referred to in (a)(iv) above, the Beneficial Owner, or a financial institution holding the Capital Securities on behalf of such owner, must provide, in accordance with specified procedures, to the Trust or its paying agent, a statement to the effect that the Beneficial Owner is not a United States Holder.
-Pursuant to current temporary Treasury regulations, these requirements will be met if (1) the Beneficial Owner provides his name and address, and certifies, under penalties of perjury, that it is not a United States person (which certification may be made on an IRS Form W-8 (or successor form)) or (2) a financial institution holding the Capital Securities on behalf of the Beneficial Owner certifies, under penalties of perjury, that such statement has been received by it and furnishes a paying agent with a copy thereof
+To satisfy the requirement referred to in (a)(iv) above, the Beneficial Owner, or a financial institution holding the Capital Securities (or the Junior Subordinated Debentures) on behalf of such owner, must provide, in accordance with specified procedures, to the Trust or its paying agent, a statement to the effect that the Beneficial Owner is not a United States Holder.
+Pursuant to current temporary Treasury regulations, these requirements will be met if (1) the Beneficial Owner provides his name and address, and certifies, under penalties of perjury, that it is not a United States person (which certification may be made on an IRS Form W-8 (or successor form)) or (2) a financial institution holding the Capital Securities (or the Junior Subordinated Debentures) on behalf of the Beneficial Owner certifies, under penalties of perjury, that such statement has been received by it and furnishes a paying agent with a copy thereof.